ora0600/confluent-new-cdc-connector/README.md

 SQL> execute produce_orders_wo_commit;
 ```

 The connector start with ms behind source of -1 to 4530 ms (4 sec).
 This will increase over time (10 min).
-JVM Heapsite started at 1.8 GB and ends with 1,91 GB.
+JVM Heapsize started at 1.8 GB and ends with 1,91 GB.
 So, nothing strange, everything in safe water.

 ### 4. Monitor XStream in Oracle DB